-If we wanted to compare weather events rather than their effect on such different built environments, rainfall figures would be a more realistic and objective measure.
+If we wanted to compare weather events as such (rather than their effect on such different built environments), rainfall figures would be a more realistic and objective measure.
 The BoM’s Special Climate Statement 69 (http://www.bom.gov.au/climate/current/statements/scs69.pdf) makes those comparisons, and its Executive Summary is worth quoting in full:

 • An active monsoon trough and a slow-moving low pressure system over the northern tropics produced extremely heavy rainfall in tropical Queensland from late January 2019 into early February.

 • In and around Townsville, the accumulated totals from consecutive days of heavy rainfall set many new records.
 The highest weekly accumulations were comparable in terms of geographic spread, duration, and intensity of rainfall to those of January 1998 and January 1953.

 • In the seven days to 4 February 2019, the Bureau’s site at Townsville Aero recorded 1052.8 mm, and 1259.8 mm in the ten days to 8 February.
 Prior to this event, the Townsville record for a 7-day period was 886.2 mm (January 1998) and for a 10-day period was 925.5 mm (January 1953).